-No Leave label J4 blank.
-Go to label J5.
+- No Leave label J4 blank.
+Go to label J5. - Yes Read on.

-Write at label J4 the value (on 30 June 2023) of the SMSF's beneficial interest in public shares, unlisted shares, equities and similar financial contracts that are held in a trust as security for a borrowing under a limited recourse borrowing arrangement.
+Write at label J4 the value (on 30 June 2024) of the SMSF's beneficial interest in public shares, unlisted shares, equities and similar financial contracts that are held in a trust as security for a borrowing under a limited recourse borrowing arrangement.